 Developing software with specific predictable requirements, such as a primary customer portal for a small company.
-Henceforth, the estimation will be predictable and accurate, while the involved risk will be the lowest.
+Henceforth, the software development estimation will be predictable and accurate, while the involved risk will be the lowest.

 What Can Be Known

-A software project with its core predictable but has specific requirements in addition.
-For example, developing a customer portal but also integrating ERP.
+A software project with its core is predictable but has specific requirements in addition.
+For example, developing a customer portal and integrating ERP.
 Therefore, small risks are probable at the time of integration.

 Therefore, figuring out the complexity of the software project helps the company tremendously as you can defend how much time should be dedicated to the project and how much risk will be involved.

 Giving General Estimation

 Before you make a detailed software project estimation, your customer may want to know a rough estimation, to form an expectation.
 Henceforth, once you identify software complexity, it’s recommended that you make a rough estimation based on your earlier software development experience and make your client aware of it.
 For example, you can give an approximate idea that it’ll take around six months for two developer teams with five people to complete the project.